OpenQase Logo

 Following the successful implementation of the driver scheduling solution, Pattison Food Group and D-Wave identified opportunities to extend the application of quantum computing to other aspects of the retail operation.
 Potential areas for future optimization included inventory management, store staffing, and supply chain logistics.

-The partners also recognized opportunities to enhance the existing scheduling solution by incorporating additional data sources, such as traffic patterns and weather forecasts, to further improve delivery efficiency.
+The partners also recognised opportunities to enhance the existing scheduling solution by incorporating additional data sources, such as traffic patterns and weather forecasts, to further improve delivery efficiency.
 By continually refining the optimization model and incorporating more variables, the quantum solution could deliver even greater business value over time.

 D-Wave Quantum Inc. (2024).
 “Quantum Computing Applications in Retail Operations.”